-You can also buy one can of beans or chili each week when you go to the grocery store.
+You can also buy one can of beans, chili, fruit cocktail, peas, or any other fruit or veggie each week when you go to the grocery store.
 It’s one extra can you didn’t have yesterday.
-Rotate what you buy and eat what you store.
+Once you get a significant inventory, be sure to rotate what you buy and eat what you store.

 Closed Grocery Stores

-I hope people realize that if we have a major disaster our local grocery stores may be empty within 24 hours.
-You may not be able to even drive to any stores if we have a pandemic.
-Our local government officials may ask us to stay off the roads because of ice or the roads are washed away.
+I hope people realize that if we have a major disaster our local grocery stores may be empty within a matter of hours.
+You may not be able to even drive to any stores if there is a significant disaster that wipes out roads or bridges in your area.
+Our local government officials may ask us to stay off the roads because of ice, heavy snow, or the roads are washed away from a flood.

-It could be one of many reasons we must have food stored in our homes.
-Water is first and foremost, but today we are talking about food.
+There could be one of many possible reasons we must have food stored in our homes.
+Water is first and foremost when it comes to storage concerns, but today we are talking about canned food.

-In case you don’t know, the water needed per person per day, according to The American Red Cross, states one-gallon.
+In case you don’t know, the water needed per person per day, according to The American Red Cross, states one gallon.
 I prefer 4-gallons per person per day.
 But that’s how I roll.
 We need water for hydration, hygiene, cooking, cleaning, and spit baths.
-Yes, I have baby wipes, if they dry out, add some water, they will still work.
+Yes, I have baby wipes I could use in a pinch, and if they dry out I can add some water, they will still work for small personal cleanups.

 One Can Of Food